K-PaaS/application-platform-guide-eng/user_guide/development_platform/public_api.md

 All seven API services to be used by the application are bound as shown above.

 ##### <div id='62'></div> 7.6.2.
 Check Bound Service
-When you bind an application and a service, information about each bound service can be found in the VCAP_SERVICES information of the application.
+When you bind an application and service, information about each bound service can be found in the VCAP_SERVICES information of the application.

 ```
   $ cf env [Application Name]